cmtran09/project-x/README.md

 ```
 yarn
 ```
-Finally, to run on your brower via localhost:xxxx
+Finally, to run on your brower via localhost:8000
 ```
 yarn serve
 ```